The labour of our Women

 Acknowledgments

-The curatorial team would like to thank Emília Ferreira, Joana Ralão, Raquel Freire and Fernanda Rollo, as well as the research group “Resistência no Feminino” – from the Universidade Nova de Lisboa, responsible for the research on the Memória para todos project.
+The curatorial team would like to thank Emília Ferreira, Joana Ralão, Raquel Freire and Fernanda Rollo, as well as the research network “Resistência no Feminino” and the Memória para Todos project of the Universidade Nova de Lisboa.

 Videos